 Jeremy: Right now, the big project I’m working on is an RV resort development in Liberty Hill, about 30 minutes outside of Austin.
 We are looking to redefine the RV industry.
 We purposely left the word “park” out of our description.
 We are planning on having really nice amenities and catering to the more remote workforce of the coming generations.

-Chris: Today we are talking because I work with a number of businesses in the small market, which we define as less than $20M in revenue.
+Chris: Today we are talking because The Ronin Society is a small business consultant in Austin for a number of businesses in the small market, which we define as less than $10M in revenue.
 They aren’t quite big enough for private equity but they have the early stages of clear product market fit.
 The majority of them aren’t technologists or finance people, and if they are, they are usually too busy working in the business to get some objective outside perspective on how to apply tech and finance to their business.
 Before we dig into your frameworks and tactics around that, can you tell us about your background?

 Jeremy: My dad worked in the oil fields for about 25 years but he always had a side hustle.
 He sold beepers, sold payphones, had car washes, sold pre-paid phone cards, and eventually built a business around ATMs.
 He eventually was offered a severance and that’s when he went full time into entrepreneurship.
 The ATM business ended up taking off as well as the phone card business.
 The whole time, I was always somewhat involved in whatever he was doing.